akdombrowski/pingone-express_js-sample-app-guide/README.md

 - If PingOne sends a redirect_uri mismatch error, check the PingOne app connection and that you've entered the redirect uri correctly.
 - If PingOne sends a resource could not be found error, check the auth base url and that the App Connection has been turned on (flip the toggle on the app conenction)
-- If you're having trouble authenticating with a user, make sure that user's identity exists in the same environment as the App Connection.s
+- If you're having trouble authenticating with a user, make sure that user's identity exists in the same environment as the App Connection.
 - If you have problems just running `npm run <step + #>`, delete `node_modules` and `package-lock.json` and run the `npm install` again.
 Then try starting the app again.

 ---